Canon 70D vs Fujifilm X70

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 70D and Fujifilm X70 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the 70D and the X70 have been discontinued, but can regularly be found used on eBay.
+Both the 70D and the X70 have been discontinued, but can regularly be found used on ebay.
 The 70D was replaced by the Canon 80D, while the X70 was followed by the Fujifilm XF10.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the 70D and X70 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Fujifilm X70 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 70D and the Fujifilm X70?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.